andrewsleigh/fab-slider/docs/_posts/2019-04-12-design-1-main-components.md

 WIP

+### Controls and screen

+WIP!

+### End stops

+I have some end-stop switches left over from a previous project.

 ### Tripod mount

 This is a 'nice-to-have' feature, but shouldn't be difficult to implement.
 I just need a plate on the bottom of the rails with a threaded hole (or captured nut) to accept a 1/4" (or possibly 3/8") UNC threaded bolt.
 These are the [standard sizes for tripod mounts](http://www.photokonnexion.com/photography-thread-size/):